karimkaylani/lyricdle/README.md

 # [Lyricdle](https://www.lyricdle.app)
-#### A wordle-like game where you use lyrics to guess one of your top Spotify songs one line at a time.<br/>
+### A wordle-like game where you use lyrics to guess one of your top Spotify songs one line at a time.<br/>
 <br/>

+***Went viral on social media – over 40,000 Spotify logins and 62,000 visits from over 140 countries in just a few days.***

+---
-#### Check out my medium article detailing the story of Lyricdle:
+**Check out my medium article detailing the story of Lyricdle:**
 ### [Lyricdle: How Ignoring the Terms & Conditions Killed My Viral Game](https://medium.com/@karimkaylani/lyricdle-how-ignoring-the-terms-conditions-killed-my-viral-game-edbe0767ff2)

 <img src="https://user-images.githubusercontent.com/19757304/174499476-d6978835-6720-4fa8-9c5e-f82e49772e5d.gif" width="450">